GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 Metrics visible on Dataflow UI  can also be queried via REST,official document [here](https://cloud.google.com/dataflow/docs/reference/rest/v1b3/projects.locations.jobs/getMetrics?apix_params=%7B%22projectId%22%3A%22span-cloud-testing%22%2C%22location%22%3A%22us-east1%22%2C%22jobId%22%3A%222023-06-06_05_20_27-10999367971891038895%22%7D).

+The progress of files created per shard is also captured in the shard_file_process_progress table, which gets created in the metadata database specified when starting the job.

 #### Verifying the data in the source database

 To confirm that the records have indeed been written to the source database, best approach is to check the record count on the source database, if that matches the expected value.
 Note that verifying data takes more than just record count matching.
 The suggested tool for the same is [here](https://github.com/GoogleCloudPlatform/professional-services-data-validator).